vrizzi/styleguide/JavaScript.md

 * Do not start closures with semi-colons.

 * We encourage you to log important app states always when possible.
-For that you should follow the format of module/class, then method, then the message or value that you want to log.
+For that you should follow the format of module/class, then method, then the message or value that you want to log separated by double colons `::`.

 ```js
 function FooBar() {